pmean/build-website/text/06/TwoEventsWorrisome.md

 The group discussion started with questions about statistical significance. *What is the confidence interval?* one participant asked.
 The speaker showed some statistics.
-With two events versus zero in a sample of 25 in each group, Fisher\'s Exact Test is not statistically significant.
+With two events versus zero in a sample of 25 in each group, Fisher's Exact Test is not statistically significant.
 The Chi-square test is not statistically significant.

 Discussion then moved to the type of disease being treated and the